 A Modern Archaeological Wonder

-Visitors walking along the restored sections can now relive the grandeur of ancient Thebes.
-The combination of illuminated statues at night and the vast backdrop of Luxor creates a breathtaking experience.
-The reopening of the avenue positions Luxor as a living museum, where history is not just studied but walked upon.
+Visitors walking along restored sections can relive the grandeur of ancient Thebes.
+The illuminated statues at night against Luxor’s skyline create a breathtaking experience.

 Best Time to Visit